• Skip to primary navigation

 How to Make Turkey Broth

 The hero of this recipe is your Thanksgiving Turkey.
-After serving, strip as much meat as you can from the turkey.
+After serving, strip as much meat as you can from the Turkey.
 You might want to save this meat for a Turkey Soup you will make later.
 You're probably too tired to make it on the same day, keep the turkey bones in the fridge until you're ready.
 Not usually longer than a few days.

 1. Place turkey into a large stock pot.
 Add onions (including peels), garlic, celery, carrot, bay leaf, peppercorns and fresh herbs.